melezhik/cv/README.md

 # Summary

+Hi!
 I am devops with a strong development background.

 I like to develop tools and automate everything rather then manually create stuff.
-I can code on many scripting languages including Perl (I used to be a Perl developer for many years), Ruby (not limited to Riby on Rails and chef), Bash and Powershell.
-My current favourite langauge is Raku on which I do a lot of open source projects (Sparrow - Raku automation framework)
+I can code on many scripting languages including Perl (I used to be a Perl developer for many years), Ruby (not limited to Ruby on Rails and chef), Bash and Powershell.

+My current favorite language is [Raku](http://raku.org/) on which I do a lot of open source projects.
+The last one is - [Sparrow](https://github.com/melezhik/Sparrow6) - Raku automation framework.

+I can teach devops how to create quality tools and usually fill the gaps of lacking development experience in every devops team I join.

 # Job experience

 **Mar-2018 - Present** - Senior Software Engineer, EPAM Systems, US. http://www.epam.com

-Participaiting in varios projects for various customers as devops and key developer.
-Doing a lot of Azure/Azure Devops auotmation.
+Participating in various projects for various customers as devops and key developer.
+Doing a lot of Azure/Azure Devops automation.
 Creating components for CI/CD using different languages (Powershell and Raku).
 Creating automated tests tools using Raku and Powershell, managing Azure Devops infrastructure through Powershell and Rest API.
 Managing Azure infrastructure through ARM and Terraform.